How to Fill NoData for Raster Data

 If you have a raster with gaps in it, you can use the open-source software QGIS with the GDAL Fill NoData tool

 The quickest (and dirtiest) method is using the free SAGA GIS software’s Close Gaps tool.
-(It’s worth it to download because of how quick you can get this done.)
+(It’s worth it to download because of how quickly you can get this done.)

 SAGA GIS Close Gaps Tool